-Retsina is a refreshing Greek wine with a long history dating back to over 2,000 years.
-The beloved drink is linked to the warm summer months in the country.
+Retsina is a Greek wine with a distinctive pine and resin flavor that people usually either love or hate.
+It is a refreshing drink with a long history dating back to over 2,000 years and is linked to the warm summer months in the country.

 While it is enjoyed year round, there is no doubt that Greeks are drawn to Retsina’s unique piney flavor when the weather gets warmer and the days get longer.

-Greek wine Retsina dates back to thousands of years
+Greek wine Retsina dates back thousands of years

 The resinated Greek wine variety is imbued with a woody, piney flavor during the aging process, which involves sealing off the wine in a container with pine resin.

 Historically, the pine resin was included out of necessity.
 In ancient times, most wine containers were not airtight, and oxygen could easily seep into the vessel, spoiling the wine in about a month.

 Sealing off the container with pine resin helped keep oxygen out of the wine which in turn helped it stay fresh while also imparting a delicious piney flavor to the liquid.

 This method was common throughout ancient Greece and was even adopted by neighboring cultures.
 By the third century AD, however, the ancient Romans used airtight barrels to age their wine, which made using pine resin obsolete.